Gtomika/tframework-core/docs/quickstart.md

 </Configuration>
 ```

+To see more logs from the framework, you can set `<Root level="info">` to "debug" or "trace".

 ## Creating the application

 In the `src/main/java` directory, create your base package.
 For example, `com.myapp`.
 In this package